mgejo/vscode-sfdx-container/README.md

 ## Optimization

-When you open a SFDX project folder, the Salesforce Extension Pack extensions load before Remote - Container, thus delaying the "Reopen in container" prompt.
+When you open a SFDX project folder, the Salesforce Extension Pack extensions load before Remote - Container, thus delaying the `Reopen in container` prompt.

 In order to mitigate this, you can uninstall the Salesforce Extension pack from VSCode when disconnected from any containers and they will be loaded only when VSCode attaches to a container.